Do Go On - 361 - The Hollywood Bandit

 Go on.

-I'm shy.
+I'm shy

-You're doing so great.
+You're doing so great

-So he's annoyed that there's money rolling in.
+So he's annoyed that there's money rolling

-Billions were flowing into the city's economy
+And billions were flowing into the city's economy

-and Scott didn't like what his city was becoming,
+And Scott didn't like what his city was becoming

-full of these materialistic people.
+Full of these materialistic people

-He was really anti that.
+He was really anti that

 He would rail against the system

-by pulling down for sale signs in his area.
+By pulling down for sale signs in his area

-That'll get them.
+That'll get him

-Now they'll never know.
+Now they'll never know

-Fuck yeah.
+Fuck yeah

-Fight the power, buddy.
+Fight the power buddy

-Materialistic people trying to get a house to live in.
+Materialistic people trying to get

 You pieces of shit.

-Although Seattle's like in the 90s' grunge period.
+Seattle's like in the 90s'

-It feels like not very much like the thing you said.
+not very much like the thing you said.

 Oh, you nailed that sentence.